Rethinking the Flow-Based Gradual Domain Adaptation: A Semi-Dual Optimal Transport Perspective: Preliminaries

-and, in the weak solution to the partial differential equations~\citep{evans2022partial,liu2017stein}, the induced dynamics yield the classical \emph{Langevin dynamic}~\citep{santambrogio2017euclidean}.
+and, in the weak solution to the partial differential equations~\citep{evans2022partial,chen2024rethinking,liu2017stein}, the induced dynamics yield the classical \emph{Langevin dynamic}~\citep{santambrogio2017euclidean,wang2025unleashing}.

-Intuitively, applying the forward Euler scheme with step size $\eta$ to the gradient flow in \Cref{eq:gradFlowODe} under an $f$-divergence yields a discrete-time generation for the intermediate domain, which is equivalent to solving a 2-Wasserstein distance–regularized optimization problem as follows, and the derivation is provided in~\Cref{subsec:DerivationOfGradFlowResultsJKO}:
+Intuitively, applying the forward Euler scheme with step size $\eta$ to the gradient flow in \Cref{eq:gradFlowODe} under an $f$-divergence yields a discrete-time generation for the intermediate domain, which is equivalent to solving the following optimization problem with the squared 2-Wasserstein distance as the regularization term~\citep{jordan1998variational}; the derivation is provided in~\Cref{subsec:DerivationOfGradFlowResultsJKO}:

 where $\mathcal{P}_2(\mathbb{R}^{\mathrm{D}})$ denotes the Wasserstein space~\citep{villani2009optimal}, which is the set of the distributions with finite second moment.
 Here, $\mathcal{W}_2^2$ is the squared 2-Wasserstein distance, whose definition is given as follows: